wdi-infinity/lesson-week_07-day_01-ruby/data-types-exercises.md

 ```text
 Your answer.
 ```
+the output will take from the user .
+My age is: 23
 ### Conditionals

 Write the code for the following exercise inside of the `app.rb` located in this repo.
 Run/test your code using `ruby app.rb` in the Terminal.